 READY TO PRACTICE?
 LET’S GO!

-Choose the best preposition to use in each of the sentences.
+Choose the correct preposition to complete each of the sentences.

 1. I'm not capable ________________ that type of behavior.